 I have personally used all kinds of hats in the past for SEO, however as this guide is directed at local businesses and not some disposable online affiliate site, I will focus almost solely on white hat tactics.

 I will point out one or two grey hat tactics for those who want to risk working in the grey area but only because the specific techniques I cover have proven to be safe, are effective, and sometimes you just need that edge.

 Use grey hat tactics at your own risk and only if you are confident that you understand exactly what you are doing.

-I am not exaggerating when I say that if you follow the steps in our ultimate local seo guide for 2017 then you will be ahead of 99% of your competition.
+I am not exaggerating when I say that if you follow the steps in our ultimate local SEO guide for 2017, you will be ahead of 99% of your competition.

 Moz Local Pack Ranking Factors 2017

-This is where you start, and as you can see in the chart above, your GMB(Google My Business) details account for 19% of the overall ranking factors.
+This is where you start with Local SEO.
+As you can see, in the chart above, your GMB (Google My Business) details account for 19% of the overall ranking factors.

-Completing your GMB profile is very important but it basically just involves completing your business profile to 100%, choosing the correct categories for your business and inserting original, authentic photos.
+Completing your GMB profile is top priority.
+It basically just involves completing your business profile to 100%, choosing the correct categories for your business and inserting original, authentic photos.
 An easy win if done correctly.

-It’s important to remember that to fully optimise your GMB you must also get Google reviews
+It’s important to remember that to fully optimise your GMB page, you need to get Google reviews.

 You can use the Michael Cottam GMB finder tool to search for a duplicate or existing GMB listing.